Parachute: Varieties

 Smaller parachutes tend to fly faster for the same load, and ellipticals respond faster to control input.
 Therefore, small, elliptical designs are often chosen by experienced canopy pilots for the thrilling flying they provide.
 Flying a fast elliptical requires much more skill and experience.
 Fast ellipticals are also considerably more dangerous to land.
 With high-performance elliptical canopies, nuisance malfunctions can be much more serious than with a square design, and may quickly escalate into emergencies.
 Flying highly loaded, elliptical canopies is a major contributing factor in many skydiving accidents, although advanced training programs are helping to reduce this danger.

-High-speed, cross-braced parachutes, such as the Velocity, VX, XAOS, and Sensei, have given birth to a new branch of sport parachuting called "swooping."
-A race course is set up in the landing area for expert pilots to measure the distance they are able to fly past the 1.5 m tall entry gate.
+High-speed, cross-braced parachutes, such as the Velocity, VX, XAOS, and Sensei, have given birth to a new branch of sport parachuting called swooping.
+A race course is set up in the landing area for expert pilots to measure the distance they are able to fly past the 1.5 m entry gate.
 Current world records exceed 180 m.

 Aspect ratio is another way to measure ram-air parachutes.
 Aspect ratios of parachutes are measured the same way as aircraft wings, by comparing span with chord.
 Low aspect ratio parachutes, i.e., span 1.8 times the chord, are now limited to precision landing competitions.
 Popular precision landing parachutes include Jalbert (now NAA) Para-Foils and John Eiff's series of Challenger Classics.
-While low aspect ratio parachutes tend to be extremely stable, with gentle stall characteristics, they suffer from steep glide ratios and a small tolerance, or "sweet spot", for timing the landing flare.
+While low aspect ratio parachutes tend to be extremely stable, with gentle stall characteristics, they suffer from steep glide ratios and a small tolerance, or sweet spot, for timing the landing flare.

 Because of their predictable opening characteristics, parachutes with a medium aspect ratio around 2.1 are widely used for reserves, BASE, and canopy formation competition.
 Most medium aspect ratio parachutes have seven cells.

 High aspect ratio parachutes have the flattest glide and the largest tolerance for timing the landing flare, but the least predictable openings.
 An aspect ratio of 2.7 is about the upper limit for parachutes.
 High aspect ratio canopies typically have nine or more cells.
 All reserve ram-air parachutes are of the square variety, because of the greater reliability, and the less-demanding handling characteristics.